Redume/Kekkai/docs/config/config-yaml.md

         - UAH
         - TRY
         - KZT
-    crypto:
-        - BTC
-        - ETH
-    coinapiKeys:
-        - CryptoKey1
-        - CryptoKey2
-        - CryptoKey3
-    ...
     ```

 - `currency.chart.save`: Enable or disable saving graphs.
 - `currency.collecting`: Enable or disable cryptocurrency or fiat currency exchange rate collection.
 - `currency.schedule`: Currency collection interval (Configurable via cron.
 It is recommended to use [crontab.guru](https://crontab.guru), not supported in `Non-standard format`, like `@daily`).
 - `currency.fiat`: A list of fiat currencies that will be saved to the database.
-- `currency.crypto`:  A list of cryptocurrencies that will be saved to the database.
-- `currency.coinapiKeys`: List of API keys of the coinapi service